-- 1) The Rank of an event is based on the Total Delta-V and the Estimated Severity coded in Estimated Severity.
-The most severe event is assigned the rank of 1. - 2) Generally, an event that results in the most damage to the vehicle is considered the most severe and assigned the rank of 1. - 3) In rare instances where it is difficult to determine the most severe event: For planar impacts, use the reconstruction delta-V, Barrier Equivalent Speed or the severity/extent of damage to rank an event using the following hierarchy: - a.
-If the coded reconstruction delta-V accurately represents the severity of an event, the event with the highest delta-V is considered most severe and assigned the rank of 1. - b.
-Use the Barrier Equivalent Speed in absence of a delta-V to rank an event. - c.
-If the coded reconstruction delta-V does not accurately represent the severity of the event, for example in a corner impact, underride or override, use the severity/extent of damage to rank the event.
+- 12. The Rank of an event is based on the Total Delta V and the Estimated Severity coded in Estimated Severity.
+The most severe event is assigned the rank of 1. - 13.
+Generally, an event that results in the most damage to the vehicle is considered the most severe and assigned the rank of 1. - 14.
+In rare instances where it is difficult to determine the most severe event: For planar impacts, use the reconstruction Delta V, Barrier Equivalent Speed or the severity/extent of damage to rank an event using the following hierarchy: - g.
+If the coded reconstruction Delta V accurately represents the severity of an event, the event with the highest Delta V is considered most severe and assigned the rank of 1. - h.
+Use the Barrier Equivalent Speed in absence of a Delta V to rank an event. - i.
+If the coded reconstruction Delta V does not accurately represent the severity of the event, for example in a corner impact, underride or override, use the severity/extent of damage to rank the event.